codio-templates/java-unit-tests/.guides/content/Polymorphism-Exercise-2-fd6d.md

 ## Exercise 2

 `Vehicle` is an abstract class.
 Create the `Airplane` class as a subclass of `Vehicle`.
 Extend and override `Airplane` as necessary to meet the criteria below.
-The `distance` method should return the distance traveled by the `Airplane` object.
+The `travel` method should return the distance traveled by the `Airplane` object.

 ## Expected Output